nodox/fullstack-bootcamp/chapter-0-setup-a-development-environment.md

 ## Development Environment Setup
 To code we are going to need to run a different operating system called linux on our computers.
 Linux is a free software.

-Download the virtualization software [Virtualbox](https://virtualbox.org/wiki/Downloads).
-Virtualbox allows us to run operating systems that are different from the ones we are currently using in a virtual environment.
-If this doesn't make sense now you'll understand as soon as the installation of Linux is finished.
-Run the Virtualbox installation program with all the default options.
+Virtualbox allows us to virtually run operating systems that are different from the ones we are currently using.
+In this case we are going to use virtualbox to run linux on our computer.
+If this doesn't make sense now you'll understand when we finish the installation process.
+Download Virtualbox [here](https://virtualbox.org/wiki/Downloads).

 Click the new button, on the drop down choose `Linux` and `Ubuntu (XX-bit)`.
 The default bits on your computer wil be automatically detected.